 While the water is pristine and clear, the view is not always perfect because there is quite some construction work going on.

 9 Visit Sharjah Aquarium

 Sharjah also has an aquarium – and it is not only for kids.
-The hop-on bus stops here, and whether you visit the Aquarium or not, it is worth it to get out there.
+The hop-on bus stops here, and even if you do not visit the Aquarium, it is worth getting out there.
 The area around it is lovely, and the kids can play.

 If you would like to have some alone time, go behind the Aquarium to be by the coast.
 There are not much more than a few construction projects going on, and while it does not sound inviting, it is pretty nice to sit there and enjoy some quiet time.

 10 Stroll Al Qasba

 Wondering what else to see in Sharjah?
-Well, here is my top tip: this area is charming.
+Well, here is my top tip: this area, Al Qasba, is charming.